Target level of study

 Faculty of Science

-The objective of this UE is to develop a new product.
-The idea or new need is initiated by the project group of 2 or 3 students maximum.
-This innovative project covers the different phases of a project from the statement of the need to the realization of the functional prototype (see the pre-industrialization of the product) through the analysis of the competition, the search for a solution in principle, the definition of validated solutions as well as the writing of the claim of their patent when the technical solution is defined.
-This innovative project is associated with 5 other teaching units:
+The objective of this EU is to develop a new product.
+The idea or new requirement is initiated by the project group, which consists of a maximum of two or three students.
+This innovative project covers the different phases of a project, from the statement of requirements to the creation of a functional prototype (see pre-industrialization of the product), including analysis of the competition, research into possible solutions, definition of validated solutions, and drafting of patent claims once the technical solution has been defined.
+This innovative project is linked to five other teaching units:

-graphic design in which the student develops the communication elements for this innovative project: packaging, poster, presentation video, first page of the website;
+graphic design in which the student develops communication elements for this innovative project: packaging, poster, presentation video, website homepage;

-eco-design in which the student defines the "environmental value of his innovative product".
+eco-design in which students define the "environmental value of their innovative product."

 Product-Material-Process and Industrialization